sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 .. code:: ipython3

     Linux-1> /usr/bin/ssh -t Linux-2 /opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_en -fullstimer -nodms -stdio -terminal -nosyntaxcheck -pagesize MAX
-    ssh: Could not resolve hostname tom64-2: Name or service not known
+    ssh: Could not resolve hostname Linux-2: Name or service not known

     or maybe another problem:

     Linux-1> /usr/bin/ssh -t Linux-2 /opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_en -fullstimer -nodms -stdio -terminal -nosyntaxcheck -pagesize MAX
-    ssh: connect to host tomspc port 22: Connection refused
+    ssh: connect to host Linux-2 port 22: Connection refused

     or if it is that you do not have passwordless ssh set up, even though you can connect to that machine, you might see this (prompting you for pw)